UK-Digital-Heart-Project/4Dsegment2.0/README.md

   * fitting meshes to high-resolution model - [code/meshfitting.py](code/meshfitting.py)
   * useful image processing functions used in the pipeline - [code/image_utils.py](code/image_utils.py)
   * downsample mesh resolution while remain its geometry - [code/decimation.py](code/decimation.py)
-* [model](model) : contains a tensorflow model pre-trained on ~400 manual annotations on PH patients
+* [model](model) : contains a tensorflow model pre-trained on manual annotations in UKBB
 * [data](data) : data download address, which contains three sample datasets (4D NIfTI) on which functions from the `code` directory can be run.
 You should download the data and place them into the folder.

 To run the code in the [code](code) directory, we provide a [Docker](https://www.docker.com) image with all the necessary dependencies pre-compiled.